kshitijahande/Hate-Detection/README.md

 ## Results

-- The experimet using TF-IDF and POS tagging with Logistic regression for feature selection and Linear SVM for classification with L2 regularization performed the best, resulting in 0.91 F1-score.
+- The experiment #2 using TF-IDF and POS tagging with Logistic regression for feature selection and Linear SVM for classification with L2 regularization performed the best, resulting in 0.91 F1-score.

 ![results](https://github.com/kshitijahande/Hate-Detection/blob/d46ad1ec5415a0b8d63b40cd3b01854bb9a5dadd/results/table_exp_1-2.png)